-Enhancement of salmon rivers through smolt releases is only subject to a licensing system if a non-local stock is to be used but all such projects are subject to an enhancement plan.
-All river association submit an annual report on their activities to the Agricultural Authority, which specifies enhancement practices.
-The enhancement activity can be evaluated through those reports.
+Enhancement of salmon rivers (item a) through smolt releases is only subject to a licensing system if a non-local stock is to be used but all such projects are subject to an enhancement plan.
+All river association are required to submit such plans as well as an annual report.